wso2/docs-ob-toolkit-cds/en/docs/learn/cdr-data-reporting.md

 WSO2 Open Banking CDS Toolkit provides the capability for Data Holders to fulfill reporting requirement.
 The Data Holders are expected to submit bi-annual report forms to both the Australian Competition and Consumer Commission (ACCC) and the Office of the Australian Information Commissioner (OAIC).
-For more information, see [CDS-Reporting Forms](https://www.accc.gov.au/focus-areas/consumer-data-right-cdr-0/reporting-forms-rule-94).
+For more information, see [CDR-Reporting Forms](https://www.accc.gov.au/focus-areas/consumer-data-right-cdr-0/reporting-forms-rule-94).

 ##Reporting Items